 A health professional’s role is to coach and support parents in learning about car seats and booster seats.
 Health care professionals should know that seat belts are designed to fit adults, not children.
-The proper use of a car seat reduces the likelihood of a child being injured or killed in a crash by as much as 71%.
+Using a car seat properly can reduce the risk of injury by up to 82% and risk of death by up to 71%.

 - An appropriate child safety seat must be used.